Rayman: Other media

 Rayman has been the subject of a short-lived animated television series in 1999, Rayman: The Animated Series, which was produced as a tie-in to the video games, though significantly different from the source material.
 Only four episodes were made.

 In 2019, another animated TV series was announced to be in works at Ubisoft Film & Television.
 However, the project was scrapped in 2023.

-Rayman appears as a recurring character in the 2023 animated series Captain Laserhawk: A Blood Dragon Remix, voiced by David Menkin.
+Rayman appears as a recurring character in the 2023 adult animated series Captain Laserhawk: A Blood Dragon Remix, voiced by David Menkin.